hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 ### Query

 We talk extensively about queries in the [dedicated section](queries.md) where we list all the queries that can be made from the client side.
-This is not necessarily the only kind of information that is available on the network, but it's the only kind of information that is guaranteed to be accessible on all networks.
+This is not necessarily the only kind of information that is available on the network, but it's the only kind of information that is _guaranteed_ to be accessible on all networks.

+For each deployment of Iroha, there might be other available information.
-Telemetry data is optional to the specific deployment of Iroha.
-Access to your account balance is a required function.
+For example, the availability of telemetry data is up to the network administrators.
+It's entirely their decision whether or not they want to allocate processing power to track the work instead of using it to do the actual work.
+By contrast, things such as access to you account balance is always a required function.

 ### Expressions, Conditionals, Logic